The Christiano Brothers Story

 In July 2018, Dave wrote a follow up movie to Remember The Goal entitled The Perfect Race.
 Allee-Sutton Hethcoat reprises her role as Coach Courtney Smith-Donnelly and takes her coaching wisdom to the track.
 She works with a female athlete at a small Christian college who tries to overcome long odds and win a national title in the 800 meter run.
 This movie premiered on October 14th, 2019.

-Rich filmed his new movie entitled "MindReader" in the fall of 2021 and is planned for release in late 2022.
+Rich filmed his new movie entitled "MindReader" in the fall of 2021 and is planned for release in the fall of 2022.
 It's a drama about a mentalist in the early 1970's with a very intriguing story and strong evangelistic message.

-Dave is planning the final movie in the Remember The Goal series entitled "Always A Winner".
-Allee-Sutton Hethcoat will return to play Coach Donnelly as she coaches the girl's golf team in this new movie.
-Production is scheduled for late spring 2022.
+Dave is scheduled to film the final movie in the Remember The Goal series entitled "Always A Winner".
+Actress Jenn Cooke follows in the footsteps of Allee-Sutton Hethcoat in the lead role for this movie as she coaches the girl's golf team.
+Production is scheduled to begin May 25, 2022.

 The goal for the Christiano Brothers remains as it did from day one, and that's to produce movies and projects presenting messages for Jesus Christ.
 And with that purpose in mind, it makes all the difference.